 The guidance for isolation for influenza differs from COVID-19 because compared with COVID-19, influenza tends to be less contagious, the morbidity is lower, and there are antivirals authorized as chemoprophylaxis to mitigate influenza spread.

 Facilities should encourage staff to get the influenza vaccine if they have not already received it.
-Influenza infected staff should be excluded from work for at least 7 days after symptom onset or >24 hours after fever resolution (without antipyretics) and improvement of respiratory symptoms.
-Staff with suspect or confirmed influenza should promptly seek medical care to determine if antiviral treatment is appropriate, regardless of vaccination history.
+Influenza infected staff should be excluded from work for at least 7 days after symptom onset or >24 hours after symptom improvement and the individual is fever free without fever reducing medications.
+Staff with suspected or confirmed influenza should promptly seek medical care to determine if antiviral treatment is appropriate, regardless of vaccination history.
 Asymptomatic staff may be offered antiviral chemoprophylaxis if indicated as described above.

-In the context of the current COVID-19 pandemic, standard precautions and source control are required for caring for all SNF residents, regardless of the presence of influenza.
+In the context of the current COVID-19 pandemic, standard precautions, including well-fitting face masks, are required for caring for all SNF residents, regardless of the presence of influenza.
 When caring for residents with a new acute respiratory illness, an N95 respirator should be worn as a part of COVID-19 transmission based precautions until test results are returned and COVID-19 is excluded.
 See Infection Prevention and Control Guidance section of the LAC DPH Guidelines for Preventing and Managing COVID-19 in SNFs for more information.

-In addition to required use of face masks by healthcare personnel and visitors, residents are strongly encouraged to wear well-fitting face masks when they are outside their room throughout the flu season.
+In addition to required use of face masks by healthcare personnel and visitors, residents are strongly encouraged to wear well-fitting face masks when they are outside their room throughout the respiratory virus season.

 There are currently no general restrictions to visitation for either influenza or COVID-19 outbreaks in SNFs.
 Visitors should be made aware of any outbreaks occurring at the facility, including influenza and COVID-19.
 Facilities can do this by posting signage at entrances and sending out communication (letters, emails, texts) to families and visitors.
 They should also be counseled on their risks of visiting residents who are suspect or confirmed cases of influenza or COVID-19 and should follow healthcare personnel instruction on proper donning and doffing of PPE when applicable.
 Additional COVID-19 guidance for visitors may apply; please see the Communal Dining, Group Activities, and Visitation section of the LAC DPH Guidelines for Preventing and Managing COVID-19 in SNFs.